wisdal/Deep-Learning-for-Sensor-based-Human-Activity-Recognition/README.md

 Contact: wdalmeida6@gmail.com

 **UPDATE:** currently revamping my source code to adapt it to the latest TensorFlow releases; things have changed a lot since version 1.1.
+I will update this repository when the new code is ready.
 #